 By participating in competitive forensics, our students will develop the skills necessary to articulate and defend the truth of Biblical Christianity.
 Club and competition together offer an environment whereby students and parents learn critical thinking skills and competence in delivery, where their message will be significant and impactful to their audience.
 While fostering a teachable spirit and humility.

 The expectation for our students is set high.
 This does not mean that we expect every student to place well in completion, but rather, we expect each student to work hard to progress.
-Weekly assignments will be given to each individual student, and they must put time into those assignments each week.
+Weekly assignments will be given to each individual student and they must put time into those assignments each week.
 Within the context of a competitive environment, our club emphasizes setting and working to achieve individual goals.
 God has a unique plan for each of us.
 At the beginning of the season, our students will establish specific goals for the tournament season with guidance from their coaches and parents.
 During the season, we will monitor their achievements and, as a club, celebrate when each student’s goals are met.

 - Listening to speeches and providing feedback to the students.

-- Judging debate rounds.
+- Watching and giving feedback on debate rounds.

-- Overseeing students as they complete necessary cleaning and classroom re-sets.
+- Cleaning and classroom re-sets.